adamcunnington/Bible/README.md

 ### 2. Translation-Specific Metadata
 The python package alone is not enough.
 Each translation must provide metadata for the bible structure (as there are subtle variations between translations) and characters.

-The base metadata is defined in `bible/data/`.
-Translation-specific metadata must be provided at `bible/translations/<translation>/data/` and is merged with precedence into the base metadata.
+The base metadata is defined in `bible/data.json`.
+Translation-specific metadata must be provided at `bible/translations/<translation>/data.json` and is merged with precedence into the base metadata.
+The properties that relate to the bible book structures are self explanatory - refer to `bible/translations/esv/data/structure.json` for a more concrete example.

-#### 2.1.
-Bible Structure Metadata
-`bible/data/structure.json` describes all of the properties that can be set and are self-explanatory.
-Overriding details should be provided in `bible/translations/<translation>/data/structure.json`.
-Refer to `bible/translations/esv/data/structure.json` for a more concrete example.

-#### 2.2.
-Bible Characters Metadata
-`bible/data/characters/` should contain 1 JSON file per character.
-The files should be named `<n> (<description>).json` where `<n>` is a unique integer and `<description>` is a human-readable identifier - typically a name and some additional detail when needed to resolve ambiguity.
-Each JSON character file can contain any of the following properties.
-All are optional except for *passages*:
+Regarding character metadata, the below table details the properties available - all of which are optional except for *passages*.

 | Field Name         | Type              | Description                                                                           | Example                       |
 | ------------------ | ----------------- | ------------------------------------------------------------------------------------- | ----------------------------- |